Britishvolt: Disgust and dismay in Blyth as company collapses

 The collapse of electric car battery start-up Britishvolt has been met with dismay and disgust in the town where the factory was set to be built.

-The so-called gigafactory was touted as creating 3,000 jobs in Blyth, Northumberland, but the start-up company entered administration earlier.
+The so-called gigafactory was touted as creating 3,000 jobs in Blyth, Northumberland, but the company entered administration earlier.

 The majority of the firm's 300 staff have been made redundant.